CavemanTechandGamming/The-System-LARP/docs/13-skills/artisan/magical-skills/artifice.md

 - Might maintain a reputation for quality

 ## Prestiges
 - **Level 5: Apprentice Artificer** - Mastery of basic techniques and understanding of fundamental principles.
-Apprentice Artificers can create simple magical focuses and basic wands reliably.
+Apprentice Artificers can identify common materials reliably and work independently on basic magical items.
-- **Level 10: Journeyman Artificer** - Growing expertise in artifice and ability to create more complex magical items.
+- **Level 10: Journeyman Artificer** - Growing expertise in artifice and ability to identify more complex material types.
 Journeyman Artificers are recognized for their skill and may begin taking on apprentices.
-- **Level 15: Master Artificer** - Exceptional skill in artifice and ability to create powerful magical items.
+- **Level 15: Master Artificer** - Exceptional skill in artifice and ability to identify rare material types.
 Master Artificers are highly respected and can teach advanced techniques.
-- **Level 18: Grand Master Artificer** - Legendary skill in artifice and ability to create legendary magical items.
+- **Level 18: Grand Master Artificer** - Legendary skill in artifice and ability to identify legendary material types.
 Grand Masters can develop new techniques and teach advanced methods.
-- **Level 20: Artisan Legend** - Creation of legendary magical items and ability to influence the future of artifice.
-Artisan Legends can create items that combine multiple magical properties.
+- **Level 20: Legendary Artisan Artificer** - Creation of legendary magical items and ability to influence the future of artifice.
+Legendary Artisan Artificers can create masterpieces that combine multiple disciplines and may develop entirely new approaches to their craft.
+Their influence shapes the future of artifice itself.

 ## Level Bonuses
 | Level | Production Points | Abilities |